 The Root-Tilden-Kern Program is the nation’s premier public service scholarship.
-Established in 1951, the scholarship has an impressive history; scholarship alumni are some of the most powerful public service attorneys at work today.
-The program pays full tuition, without regard to financial need, for three years of law school to outstanding students who promise to pursue public service.
+Established in 1951, the scholarship has an impressive history; and scholarship alumni are some of the most powerful public service attorneys at work today.
+The program covers full tuition, without regard to financial need, for three years of law school for outstanding students who promise to pursue public service.
 Scholars may also receive loans to cover living expenses, on demonstration of need.

 The program defines public service broadly: encompassing policy and legal positions with government (including judicial clerkships), electoral politics, non-profit organizations, academia, social entrepreneurship, community development, and law firms whose primary mission is serving the public interest.

 NYU strives to ensure that the Root-Tilden-Kern Scholars are diverse in terms of race, sex, class, ethnicity, sexual orientation, geographic origins, and ideology.
 We consider personal/family history of educational or socio-economic disadvantage.
 The program believes that diversity is critical to fostering a strong public interest profession.

 Within the Root-Tilden-Kern Program, there are several named scholarships focusing on specific issues.
 Students receiving those scholarships participate in all Root-Tilden-Kern activities and are chosen in the same selection process:

 For more information please review the program description, how to apply, and the selection process.
 After reading that information, you may want to review the answers to these frequently asked questions.